Timber: The Writer

 Frank Miles

-First, because you want to meet Tim.
-You really do.
-If he weren't an actual person, I'd be tempted to say he was one of the most fascinating, complex, contradictory and surprising characters that any writer had ever dreamed up.
+First, because you want to meet Tim, you really do.
+He is one of the most fascinating, complex, contradictory, and surprising characters any writer has ever dreamed up.
 And did I mention funny?
-He's that too.
+He's that, too.
 Laugh out loud, people turning to look at you on the subway funny.

-Second, read Timfoolery because this is more than an addiction memoir, this is honest to God literature.
-Perhaps not since Henry Miller has such a unique and voluble voice written so well about all the subtle shades of insane and brilliant and shameful and resilient and depraved and full of unquenchable hope the human soul can be.
+Second, read Timfoolery because it is more than an addiction memoir; it is honest-to-God literature.
+Perhaps not since Henry Miller has such a unique and voluble voice written so well about all the subtle shades of insane, brilliant, shameful, resilient, depraved, and full of unquenchable hope the human soul can be.

 This is crazed but masterful storytelling with soul and impact.
-Masterson makes you grin even as he vivisects himself with razor sharp prose.
-Spend some time with the man and you will open up the door to a larger, stranger world--one that has always been out there at the end of that dark, urban alley, beyond the locked institutional door with the CCD camera over it, and behind the sly smile of that guy on the street corner who you never noticed before now.
-The one nodding an almost imperceptible invitation to you as you drive past.
+Masterson makes you grin even as he vivisects himself with razor-sharp prose.
+Spend some time with the man, and you’ll open the door to a larger, stranger world--one that has always been out there at the end of that dark, urban alley, beyond the locked institutional door with the camera over it, and behind the sly smile of that guy on the street corner who you never noticed before now, is the one nodding an almost imperceptible invitation to you as you drive past.”